osg-htc/docs/docs/data/stashcache/install-origin.md

 Configuring the Origin Server
 -----------------------------

-The `stash-origin` package provides default configuration files in `/etc/xrootd/xrootd-stash-origin.cfg` and `/etc/xrootd/config.d`.
+The `stash-origin` package provides a default configuration files in `/etc/xrootd/xrootd-stash-origin.cfg` and `/etc/xrootd/config.d`.
 Administrators may provide additional configuration by placing files in `/etc/xrootd/config.d` of the form `/etc/xrootd/config.d/1*.cfg` (for directives that need to be processed BEFORE the OSG configuration) or `/etc/xrootd/config.d/9*.cfg` (for directives that are processed AFTER the OSG configuration).

 You _must_ configure every variable in `/etc/xrootd/10-common-site-local.cfg` and `/etc/xrootd/10-origin-site-local.cfg`.